erland/erlandplugins/CustomScan/trunk/README.txt

-The Amazon scanning module uses the webservies from amazon.com Please respect amazon.com terms of service, the usage of the feeds are free but restricted to the Amazon Web Services Licensing Agreement
+The Amazon scanning module uses the webservies from amazon.com Please respect amazon.com terms of service, the usage of the feeds are free but restricted to the Amazon Web Services Licensing Agreement.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License